STAT545-UBC-hw-2018-19/hw02-JasmineLib/STAT545_hw02_JLB.md

     ## [1691] 1691 1692 1693 1694 1695 1696 1697 1698 1699 1700 1701 1702 1703
     ## [1704] 1704

-Note: using ?gapminder is another quick way to get information about gapminder including: the format, the names and types of variables inside the object, and specific descriptions of each variable.
-This function would be useful for getting a quick overview of the object, as well as useful in the context of needing help with understanding the data and where it comes from.
+Conclusion: - using ?gapminder is another quick way to get information about gapminder including: the format, the names and types of variables inside the object, and specific descriptions of each variable. + context: This function would be useful for getting a quick overview of the object, as well as in the context of needing help with understanding the data and where it comes from.

-**What data type is each variable?**
+**What data type is each variable?** using the str() function allows us to look at the structure

 ``` r
 str(gapminder)